uShare-app/CLI-uShare/README.md

 ## Getting started

 The app let you use the entire API from the command line.
+By default the app use the official serveur available at `https://uplmg.com`.
+Docs of the API are available at [https://doc.uplmg.com/](https://doc.uplmg.com).

 - You need Python (3 is recommanded)
 - You need Requests: